-Opinion: HMS Endurance’s backstory is more gripping than a Hollywood film
+Opinion: Endurance’s backstory is more gripping than a Hollywood film

-The story of HMS Endurance has a plot more gripping than any Hollywood blockbuster
+The story of Endurance has a plot more gripping than any Hollywood blockbuster

 Ernest Shackleton’s ship is my next project, waiting in a dust-covered box in my workshop, but little did I know that its namesake would be discovered this week – 107 years after it sank in an Antarctic sea

-Super-fans of ships of the Heroic Age of Antarctic exploration exist in vast numbers – I am one of them.
-The true stories of the unlocking of the “last unknown continent”, from the late nineteenth to early 20th century, are full of mystery and heroism; and one way I have found to capture the romanticism of the era is through an obsessive interest in the ships that took us there, specifically through building historically accurate wooden model boats.
+Super-fans of ships of the Heroic Age of Antarctic Exploration exist in vast numbers – I am one of them.
+The true stories of the unlocking of the “last unknown continent”, from the late 19th to early 20th century, are full of mystery and heroism; and one way I have found to capture the romanticism of the era is through an obsessive interest in the ships that took us there, specifically through building historically accurate wooden model boats.

-Ernest Shackleton’s HMS Endurance is my next project, waiting in a dust-covered box in my workshop, but little did I know that its namesake would be discovered this week, 107 years after it sank in an Antarctic sea.
+Ernest Shackleton’s Endurance is my next project, waiting in a dust-covered box in my workshop, but little did I know that its namesake would be discovered this week, 107 years after it sank in an Antarctic sea.

 What is the particular fascination with the era?
 Well, the image most often conjured up by the Heroic Age is that of haggard men in frosted beards, hauling their laden sledges into the wind.
-Glaciers, starvation, hope and regret – from Nansen to Mawson, Scott to Shackleton, the stories of the unlocking of the “last unknown continent” from the late nineteenth to early 20th century push the boundaries of human possibility, with real-life plots more gripping than any blockbuster Hollywood writer could hope to write.
+Glaciers, starvation, hope and regret – from Nansen to Mawson, Scott to Shackleton, the stories push the boundaries of human possibility, with real-life plots more gripping than any Hollywood blockbuster writer could hope to write.

 Doomed or otherwise, the central figures of these stories are always the leading men; those who trudged the ice, lost the toes, ate the penguins and suffered heroically – but often cheerfully – in the most unimaginable conditions.

 But to my mind, the real heroes of these stories are the ships that took them there.
 First and foremost, the explorers of old were sailors.
-Whether merchant marine like Shackleton, or Royal Navy like Scott; the first hurdle of any icy quest was simply surviving the ravages of the Southern Ocean with its roaring 40s and biblical waves.
+Whether merchant marine like Shackleton, or Royal Navy like Scott; the first hurdle of any icy quest was simply surviving the ravages of the Southern Ocean with its Roaring Forties and biblical waves.

-Nansen’s Fram; Scott’s Terra Nova and Discovery; Shackleton’s Endurance – the ships of this age are testament to the engineering miracles performed by nineteenth-century boat builders, and the exceptional maritime skills of their fearless crew.
+Nansen’s Fram, Scott’s Terra Nova and Discovery, Shackleton’s Endurance– the ships of this age are testament to the engineering miracles performed by 19th-century boat builders, and the exceptional maritime skills of their fearless crews.
 It is here that Shackleton’s Endurance provides us with one of the greatest stories of the age and some of the most beautiful and enduring images.

-Having narrowly failed in a 1903 attempt to be the first person to reach the South Pole, Shackleton left a war-torn Europe and sailed south, hoping to be the first person to traverse the Antarctic continent.
-Endurance was a three-masted, 144 foot sailing ship with a steam engine, her name arked boldly on the stern above the star Polaris, her thick oak timbers and sturdy bow designed to break through pack ice.
+Having narrowly failed in a 1909 attempt to be the first person to reach the South Pole, Shackleton left a war-torn Europe and sailed south, hoping to be the first person to traverse the Antarctic continent.
+Endurance was a three-masted, 144-ft sailing ship with a steam engine, her name marked boldly on the stern above the star Polaris, her thick oak timbers and sturdy bow designed to break through pack ice.
 Even so, her solid construction was no match for a wintery Weddell Sea.

-By 1915, the Endurance was stuck fast, trapped in the grip of a polar ice pack described by Shackleton as “a gigantic and interminable jigsaw-puzzle.”
+By 1915, the Endurance was stuck fast, trapped in the grip of a polar ice pack described by Shackleton as “a gigantic and interminable jigsaw-puzzle”.
 Creaking and groaning, the plucky little sailing ship held her ground, sustaining her crew through a deadly Antarctic winter.

 Thanks to Frank Hurley’s extraordinary photographs, never has a dying ship looked so beautiful.
 His famous images show a crystal ghost ship, her frosted rigging shining on a wide black sky.
 In one far-off view – no small distance for Hurley to haul his camera – Endurance looks afloat on a choppy sea, trapped in exquisite waves of ice, the shot framed by sloping dunes of snow.